joseasoler/tradergen/README.md

 TraderGen is a mod focused on improving trader stock variety and customization in the [RimWorld](https://rimworldgame.com/) game.

-## Feature highlights

 * Configurable amount of silver in stock for orbital, settlement, caravan and visitor traders.
 Compatible with traders from mods.

 * Customizable frequency of orbital traders.
-Compatible with storytellers from mods.
-Randy Random and similar storytellers will just ignore it, though.
+Compatible with both vanilla and mod storytellers (you cannot tell Random storytellers what to do, though).

 * Orbital traders now have an specialization in addition to their type.
 An specialization adds a limited amount of stock but it may be particularly rare or useful.

 * Better names for orbital traders.

-* Minor changes to vanilla trader stock, aiming at increasing their variety and improving mod compatibility.
+* Minor tweaks to vanilla trader stock, aiming at increasing their variety and improving mod compatibility.

-## Give me the details!
+## Features

 ### Specializations